swcarpentry/website/_posts/2016/12/2016-12-23-election-mateusz-kuzak.md

 announced mentorship program.

 ## Library Carpentry
-With small group of people in Amsterdam we hosted site for Mozilla Science Global Sprint and joined groups around the world in the effort to migrate Data Carpentry lessons to Library Carpentry.
- I have been contributing to LC materials since then.

 ## Netherlands and Europe
 I see how powerful Carpentries training model is and how important